Gravitational waves from the early universe

 \section{Primordial gravitational waves}

-In Secs.~\ref{sec:Emission of gravitational waves} and \ref{sec:The stochastic gravitational wave background}, we saw how to compute the energy density $\rho_{\rm GW}$ of gravitational waves and their spectrum $\Omega_{\rm GW}$, and introduced interferometers and PTA searches.
-In this section, we learn how gravitational wave detectors can probe fundamental physics and different stages of the universe.
-First, we review some concepts in cosmology, mostly related to cosmic inflation and the propagation of GWs in an expanding and flat manifold.
-After establishing some notions regarding the characteristic frequency of primordial GWs and we explore some properties of gravitational waves in an expanding universe.
-Finally, we comment on bounds from CMB and BBN, then, in the next section, we will explore some cosmological sources of the SGWB.
+In Secs.~\ref{sec:Emission of gravitational waves}, \ref{sec:The stochastic gravitational wave background}, and \ref{sec:searching}, we saw how to compute the GW energy density $\rho_{\rm GW}$ and their spectrum $\Omega_{\rm GW}$, and we introduced interferometers and PTA searches.
+In the next two sections, we will learn how GW detectors can probe fundamental physics and different stages of the universe.
+First, in this section, we will review some concepts in cosmology, mostly related to cosmic inflation and the propagation of GWs in an expanding and flat manifold.
+After establishing some notions regarding the characteristic frequency of primordial GWs and bounds coming from other cosmological probes, like CMB and BBN, then, in the next section, we will explore some cosmological sources of the SGWB.